Aerial archaeology: Satellite imagery

-A useful way to access many of the satellite images (mentioned above) is through Google Earth.
-This includes a range of different satellite and aerial images, such as the NASA LANDSAT series, IKONOS, QuickBird, GeoEye alongside more.
+One of the useful resources for accessing satellite imagery is Google Earth.
+This platform includes a range of different satellite and aerial images, such as the NASA LANDSAT series, Ikonos, QuickBird, GeoEye alongside more.

-CORONA

 The Cold War CORONA satellite photographs have been used extensively for base maps and provisional interpretation.
 In contrast to other imagery, CORONA uses two images of the same feature to create a stereoscopic view, which can allow for more accurate examination and interpretation in 3D.

-Non-visible wavelengths (airborne/spaceborne)

-SLAR

-SLAR (sideways looking airborne radar) is a remote sensing technique that records pulses of electromagnetic radiation from an aircraft.
-Richard Adams used SLAR to identify a matrix of possible Mayan water irrigation systems underneath the dense rainforest from a NASA aircraft.

-SAR

-SAR (synthetic aperture radar) involves radar images that are processed to create high-resolution data.
-This technique stands out, as weather conditions and nightfall do not affect its results.
-Renfrew and Bahn describe it as a 'rapid non-destructive alternative to surface survey that does not involve the collection of artefacts'.
-It can be faster and less time-consuming than surface survey.
+Thermal imaging

+Thermal imaging captures infrared radiation emitted by objects, revealing differences in temperature and emissivity.
+In archaeology, this can be used to: